Anthony Randazzo

-Anthony Randazzo (born 7 October 1966) is an Australian bishop.
-He is currently the bishop ordinary of the Roman Catholic Diocese of Broken Bay and also the apostolic administrator of the Personal Ordinariate of Our Lady of the Southern Cross.
-He was previously an auxiliary bishop of the Roman Catholic Archdiocese of Sydney.
-He was consecrated to the episcopate by Archbishop Anthony Fisher at St Mary's Cathedral, Sydney, on 24 August 2016.
+Anthony Randazzo (born 7 October 1966) is an Australian Catholic prelate who is the prefect of the Dicastery for Legislative Texts.

+From 2019 to 2026, he was the bishop ordinary of the Diocese of Broken Bay in New South Wales.
+Between 2023 and 2026 he was also apostolic administrator of the Personal Ordinariate of Our Lady of the Southern Cross.
+He was an auxiliary bishop in the Archdiocese of Sydney from 2016 to 2019.

 Early life

-Anthony Randazzo was born on 7 October 1966 in Sydney, the son of Colin Randazzo and his wife Caterina Di Losa from Lipari, Italy.
-His parents worked as fruiterers in their family business at Bankstown until relocating to Coolangatta on the Gold Coast in 1967.
-He is the third of four children; he has three sisters.
-Randazzo was educated at Saint Augustine's School in Coolangatta, Guardian Angels School in Southport and Aquinas College in Southport.
+Anthony Randazzo was born on 7 October 1966 in Sydney, the only son and the third of four children born to Sydney-born Colin Randazzo and his wife Caterina Di Losa from Lipari, Italy.
+His parents worked as fruiterers at their family business in Bankstown.
+In 1967 they moved to Coolangatta on the Gold Coast.
+Randazzo attended Saint Augustine's School in Coolangatta in 1972/73 and then two schools in Southport, Guardian Angels School from 1973 to 1975 and Aquinas College from 1976 to 1983.
+His first jobs were working in the hospitality industry and teaching music in a Catholic primary school.

 Priesthood

-In 1985, Randazzo commenced his formation for priesthood at Pius XII Seminary, Banyo.
-Having ministered as a deacon at All Saints Parish Albany Creek, he was ordained priest on 29 November 1991 at the Cathedral of St Stephen, Brisbane by Archbishop Francis Roberts Rush.
-From 1992 to 1994, he was a curate at Saint Mary's Parish Ipswich, and from 1995 to 1997 he served as Master of Ceremonies at the cathedral in Brisbane.
-In 1998 Randazzo was sent to Rome where he undertook studies in Canon Law at the Pontifical Gregorian University.
-Upon his return to Brisbane in 2001, he was appointed pastor of Regina Caeli Parish Coorparoo Heights, Associate Judicial Vicar at the Regional Tribunal and Director of Vocations for the Archdiocese of Brisbane.
+Randazzo entered Pius XII Seminary, Banyo, in 1985 and earned his Bachelor of Theology degree in 1991.
+He served as a deacon at All Saints Parish in Albany Creek.
+He was ordained a priest on 29 November 1991 at the Cathedral of St Stephen, Brisbane, by Archbishop Francis Roberts Rush.
+From 1992 to 1994, he was a curate at Saint Mary's Parish in Ipswich.
+From 1995 to 1997 he was the master of ceremonies at the cathedral in Brisbane.
+From 1998 to 2001, Randazzo studied canon law at the Pontifical Gregorian University, earning a licentiate in canon law in 2000 and a diploma in law in 2001.
+Returning to Brisbane, he was parish priest of Regina Caeli Parish in Coorparoo Heights from 2001 to 2003, associate judicial vicar of the regional tribunal from 2001 to 2005 and director of vocations for the Archdiocese of Brisbane from 2001 to 2004.

-In 2004, Randazzo was called to Rome where he worked in the Congregation for the Doctrine of the Faith for five years.
-He returned to Australia and from 2009 until 2015 he was Rector of the Holy Spirit Seminary of Queensland.
-In the first semester of 2016, he was given sabbatical leave for studies in sacred scripture in Jerusalem.
+From 2004 to 2009, Randazzo worked at the Congregation for the Doctrine of the Faith in Rome.
+He was given the title Monsignor in 2007.
+He was Brisbane's director of vocations again from 2009 to 2010.
+From 2009 to 2015 he was the rector of Holy Spirit Seminary in Brisbane.
+He spent part of 2016 studying sacred scripture in Jerusalem.